lkocman/opensuse-mirror/README.md

 as Key/Value Environment pair in Cockpit's podman web management.

 I plan to revisit and refresh these [hostuff modules](https://github.com/openSUSE/opensuse-hotstuff/tree/main/etc/rsyncd.d) or utilize the exclude list which what I have been personally using at home.

-Default mirror_module is opensuse-full, which will consume a few TB of space.